waiwera/waiwera/doc/user/setup_logfile.rst

 .. can be parsed by a script
 .. three levels of log message: info, warn, err
 .. log messages for defaults (parameters not specified)
-.. specify: either Boolean, or object with filename, format, echo
+.. specify: either boolean, or object with filename, format, echo